atone/surge-rules/README.md

-# surge-modules
+# surge-rules
-a place to place surge modules and scripts
+a place to place surge rule files and scripts